 I departed the small junction town in Alaska of Tok knowing that I had a short weather window to make my solo journey across to Dawson City in Canada.
-The plan was to cycle the Top of the World Hwy which is exposed to the weather and has no water once on top of the ridge lines.
+The plan was to cycle the Top of the World Highway between Alaska and Canada.
+The Top of the World Highway is exposed to the weather and has no water once on top of the ridge lines.
 I had a backup plan, if the weather turned bad I could wait it out in the village of Chicken for a few days, they had food and water and a place to put up my tent.
-So, off I went on my ride across the Top of the World Hwy.
+So, off I went on my ride across the Top of the World Highway.

 The weather was fine and sunny when I left Tok and headed east along the flat smooth Alaska Hwy till I hit the turn off north on the Taylor Hwy.
 Here the hill climbing started and seemed to continue in the roller coaster fashion until I made the high point near Mt Foreplay which presented expansive views into the distance.
 As I reached the high point there were several Hares that would dart across the road.
 They are the prized food of the Lynx so I was on the lookout to see one but nothing.
 Not that I’m disappointed, I’ve had such luck with the wildlife in Alaska so far.